wml-frc/CJ-Vision/README.md

-## Pre-threaded asynchronous computer vision library used for easy deployment to UNIX based coprocessors.
+## Asynchronous computer vision library used for easy deployment to UNIX based coprocessors.

 ### CJ-Vision-2.0 in development